twingly/twingly-search-api-java/README.md

 }
 ```

 To do so, you will need to run Java with property.
-For example, run `gradlew` with twingly search key property:
+For example, run your own `jar` file with twingly search key property:

 ```
-gradlew build -DTWINGLY_SEARCH_KEY=some_key_value
+java -jar myJar.jar -DTWINGLY_SEARCH_KEY=some_key_value
 ```

 ### Exception handling